-One of the biggest questions we get asked from tenants is whether ‘they are paying rent for the previous month or next month’.
-In this post, we’ll look at whether you are paying rent for the previous month or the next month.
+One of the biggest questions we get asked from residents is whether ‘they are paying rent for the previous month or next month?’

 How Does Rent Work?